fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 Since the database is a triple store we can easily share it with the front-end.
 First of all, the back-end sends all its triples to the front-end initially (filtering out the user passwords and other sensitive data first).
-Each user command can result in zero or more domain events (like `reviewed(user-id, title, etc...)`), which represent actual updates in the application state.
-On the back-end these events get translated into new triples.
+Each user command can result in zero or more domain events which follow the same structure of `label+triples`.
 It also sends off these events to the front-end so that it can update its state accordingly.

 # The front-end

 The front-end also has a triple store and receives updates from the back-end through events.
-Events are essentially validated commands by the server, so they too follow the structure of a set of triples with a label attached to it.
 However, this isn't enough: the front-end needs more information to do rendering.
 For example it needs to know about UI state: which elements are highlighted etc. The front-end extends the back-end triple store with some more triples, like: